Licensing criteria for kōhanga reo

 ‘Medicine’ means any substance used for a therapeutic purpose and includes prescription and non-prescription preparations having the meaning assigned to these under Appendix 3.

-- being outside the licensed premises whilst receiving education and care from the services; but
+- being outside the licensed premises whilst receiving education and care from the service; but

-- regular outing or excursion means – outings or excursions that parents have agreed to at the time of their child’s enrolment, that are part of an ongoing planned and consistent routine of education and care
+- regular excursion means – excursions that parents have agreed to at the time of their child’s enrolment, that are part of an ongoing planned and consistent routine of education and care; and

-- special outing or excursion means – outings or excursions that parents have agreed to prior to the outing or excursion taking place, that are not a regular outing or excursion
+- special excursion means – excursions that parents have agreed to prior to the excursion taking place, that are not a regular excursion;

 - the person (or people) responsible for having the role of providing day to day care for the child; and